 Why make your own snow globe?
 Because you can put anything you want in it.
-If you want a pair of boobies in your snowglobe you can have it.
-Although you shouldn't, because boobies aren't very much in the spirit of Christmas.
+If you want the bare bum from a Ken doll in your snow globe you can do it.
+Although you shouldn't, because bare bums aren't very much in the spirit of Christmas.
 Usually.

 Clear Plastic Christmas Ball (choose ones with wide necks so you can fit a figurine or tree in it)